-The attorneys’ services are completely free if you qualify, however the taxpayer could be liable for any expense or cost imposed by the Court and/or IRS.
+The attorneys’ services are free if you qualify, however the taxpayer could be liable for any expense or cost imposed by the Court and/or IRS.
 Our clinic is independent of the IRS and the South Carolina Department of Revenue.
 The LITC serves low-income individuals in all languages.
 Your calls and inquiries are confidential.

 Who Qualifies For Our Services?

 The SCLS Low Income Taxpayer Clinic serves South Carolina’s Low Income taxpayers who have a tax dispute with the IRS.
-The SCLS Low Income Taxpayer Clinic does not handle cases when the tax debt exceeds $ 50,000 for any single tax year.
+The SCLS Low Income Taxpayer Clinic does not handle cases when the tax debt exceeds $ 50,000 for any tax year.
 Not all cases are accepted for representation due to limited staff capacity.
 Each taxpayer’s situation is evaluated individually to determine eligibility.
 Among the factors we considered are:

 - Current gross income;